 Students are allowed to choose two elective courses from a pre-selected list of available courses with a primary global health emphasis.
 Elective courses provide students with opportunities to hone core competencies within an area of interest.
 Students may petition the Certificate Advisory Committee for approval of courses to meet the elective requirement that have not been pre-approved by the committee.

 Current List of Pre-Approved Certificate Electives

 The Dickey Center emphasizes the importance of experiential learning through internships, mentored-research experiences and independent research projects.
 The purpose of the capstone project is to provide students with the opportunity to demonstrate and practice core competencies in global health.
 The capstone experience can take place either on or off campus and does not require international travel or funding.
-Capstone experiences can include, but are not limited to, global-health related internships, research and lab-work.
+Capstone experiences must represent work completed independently from a class and be completed prior to the application deadline (in the case of an honors thesis, a chapter and abstract may be submitted) Capstone experiences include, but are not limited to, global-health related internships, research and lab-work.